Automation could save you time, money, and energy.

 You’re not relying on a person to do something (or forgetting to do something).
 You also know it’s done in a particular way, every time.”

 Consistency is the name of the game.

-No doubt you have tasks that take up too much of your time, or that of your colleagues.
+No doubt you have tasks that take up too much of your time or that of your colleagues.
 You’ll also know that repetitive tasks (especially manual ones) can lead to complacency, or even laziness, which can cause costly mistakes.
-Fortunately, that’s where automation comes in by setting a standard which helps to preventing these problems occurring.
+Fortunately, that’s where automation comes in by setting a standard that helps to prevent these problems from occurring.

 When thinking about your Fire and Security business, it’s important that you’re taking the necessary steps to save time, money, and energy, so you can invest them in what really matters: the safety of your customers and the success of your business.

 The perks are excellent, but we need to answer a primary question first: "how do I automate my business?"

 Well, we’ll start by saying that this isn’t something you should aim to do overnight—you want to do it right, after all.
 The experts at Forbes agree too, stating that you should focus on key areas (your businesses pain points) first, then “over time, as [automation] tools get more and more sophisticated, you may organically evolve to a fully automated process.”